wexlfu/Wexlfu/README.md

 # Required wexlfu major version (will default to version that runs build_campaign.sh).
 #WEXLFU 4

-# Require minor and sub version or greater (examples would match anything from 4.0.0 up to but excluding 5.0.0).
+# Require minor and sub version or greater (examples would match anything from 4.0.0 up to but excluding 5.0.0) (will default to version that runs build_campaign.sh).
-#WEXLFU_SUB 0.0
+#WEXLFU_SUB 0.3

 # Place where the global Wexlfu may be installed.
 #GLOBAL_WEXLFU_BINARY_PATH data/add-ons/Wexlfu